CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 ## Future Developments
 - Integrate a "time until next sampling" variable that can be called or sent at each payload
 - make e-tape calibration coeficcients either a dictionary and/or a particle variable to alleviate the need for tailored binaries to flash each device.
 Ultimately, this would allow users to make the device a particle product and enable fleet flashing.
+- add a "tube length" variable in the blynk app to calculate water needed to prime the pump prior to sampling.
+- compare etape calibration data to see if a universal calibration equation can be developed instead of having individual calibration equations for each device

 ## How to Cite